 NATO is supportive of the democratic and institutional reform process underway in Kazakhstan, which is outlined in its IPAP.
 Specifically in the area of defence and security sector reform, NATO and individual Allies have considerable expertise that Kazakhstan can draw upon.

 Kazakhstan’s participation in the PfP Planning and Review Process (PARP) since 2002 has helped develop the ability of its forces to work with NATO.
 Kazakhstan seeks to attain interoperability between elements of its armed forces and those of NATO Allies.
-The current emphasis is on its Air-Mobile Forces.
 Joint work continues on the further development of a peacekeeping battalion to work alongside NATO Allies.

 Kazakhstan’s PfP Training Centre (KAZCENT) was accredited by NATO as a Partnership Training and Education Centre in December 2010.
-KAZCENT offers annual courses open to Allies and Partners on military English, NATO staff procedures, and a 5-day familiarisation course on the history, economy, and culture of Central Asia and Afghanistan.
+KAZCENT offers annual courses open to Allies and partner countries on military English, NATO staff procedures, and a five-day familiarisation course on the history, economy, and culture of Central Asia and Afghanistan.

 Civil emergency planning

 Kazakhstan is enhancing its national civil emergency and disaster-management capabilities in cooperation with NATO, and through participation in activities organised by the Euro-Atlantic Disaster Response Coordination Centre (EADRCC).
 In 2009, the country hosted the EADRCC “ZHETYSU” exercise near Almaty.

 Kazakhstan has been actively engaged within the framework of the NATO Science for Peace and Security (SPS) Programme since 1993.
 At present, the leading areas for cooperation include Environmental Security and Defence against Chemical, Biological, Radiological and Nuclear Agents.